thoughtbot/maintaining-open-source-projects/book/02-community.md

 when that happens your inbox and issue tracker start to suffer.
 To avoid this, politely ask them to move their question where it belongs.

 You will decide when to move discussions out of the issue tracker.
-StackOverflow won’t be helpful when you have a small audience, in that case the issue tracker is the right place to ask.
+Stack Overflow won’t be helpful when you have a small audience, in that case the issue tracker is the right place to ask.
 When those questions begin to be answered organically by members of your community may be a good moment to grow onto other platforms.